tfitzpat/accellera-style-guide/accellera/chapter-2.md

 # 2. Project setup
 {:.page-break-before}

-This chapter explains the projet setup and use of the GitHub repository for technical documentation.
+This chapter explains the project setup and use of the GitHub repository for technical documentation.

+## 2.1 Environment setup

+Annex A explains the installation of a virtual machine, the Xubuntu operating system, and the packages required to exercise the documentation flow.

-## 2.1 GitHub repository setup
+## 2.2 GitHub repository setup

 It is recommended to use a dedicated GitHub repository to develop a single standard book.
 Please contact the Technical Committee chair to request a new repository for the technical documentation.
 After this, a new GitHub repository will be created, including the installation of default templates and scripts to generate an IEEE-SA stylesheet compatible standards document.

-The table below gives an overview of the default strcture of the repository.
+The table below gives an overview of the default structure of the repository.

 {% include figure
    markdown="